sfomuseum/go-accession-numbers/README.md

 #### Important

-The details of create a Twilio SMS number and of configuring it to invoke the `twilio-handler` server are out of scope for this documentation.
+The details of creating a Twilio SMS number and of configuring it to invoke the `twilio-handler` server are out of scope for this documentation.
 Please consult the Twilio [
-Set Up an SMS Forwarding Number in 5 Minutes with Twilio](https://www.twilio.com/blog/2016/11/set-up-an-sms-forwarding-number-in-5-minutes-with-twilio.html) and [SMS Webhooks](https://www.twilio.com/docs/usage/webhooks/sms-webhooks) documentation.
+Set Up an SMS Forwarding Number in 5 Minutes](https://www.twilio.com/blog/2016/11/set-up-an-sms-forwarding-number-in-5-minutes-with-twilio.html) and [SMS Webhooks](https://www.twilio.com/docs/usage/webhooks/sms-webhooks) documentation.

 The `twilio-handler` depends on the definition file it is configured to use having an `object_url` property containing a valid URI Template ([RFC 6560](https://tools.ietf.org/html/rfc6570)) that can be used to resolve an accession number in to an object URL.
 For example, here is a abbreviated version of the [definition file for the Rijksmuseum](https://github.com/sfomuseum/accession-numbers/blob/main/data/rijksmuseum.nl.org.json):